-The most recent report from GM states that they have directly linked 13 deaths to the faulty ignition.
-After securing the vehicle and performing expert investigation, it was found that the airbag failed to deploy in each of the 13 crashes.
+The most recent report from GM states that they have directly linked 13 deaths to a faulty ignition.
+After securing the vehicle and performing an expert investigation, it was found that the airbag failed to deploy in each of the 13 crashes.
 Our investigating attorneys believe that the number of deaths and serious injuries is considerably higher than the 13 reported by GM, and these numbers will continue to increase as these cars remain on the road.

 Independent of GM's study was a report released by the Center for Auto Safety in which the group claims that 303 deaths can be linked to GMs with faulty ignitions.
 In each of these cases, the Center for Auto Safety maintains that the front airbags did not deploy during the accident.
 GM disputes this claim and maintains that the report misrepresents raw data about these car accidents.

 Which GM Cars Are Included in The Ignition Recall Lawsuit?

 In an attempt to limit their losses, GM's initial recall included only 2 GM models known to be affected by the faulty ignition switch.
 However, an expanded recall has upped the number to 6 different models and a total vehicle count of 2.6 million.

 - 2005, 2006, 2007, 2008, 2009 and 2010 Chevrolet Cobalt

 - 2007, 2008, 2009 and 2010 Pontiac G5